JohnGiorgi/DeCLUTR/README.md

 3. Save the embeddings to disk as a [JSON lines](http://jsonlines.org/) file (`output/embeddings.jsonl`)

 The text embeddings are stored in the field `"embeddings"` in `output/embeddings.jsonl`.

-> If your model was trained with a `FeedForward` module, it would also contain a field named `"projections"`.
-A `FeedForward` module with a non-linear transformation [may improve the quality of representations learned by the encoder network](https://arxiv.org/abs/2002.05709).

 ### Evaluating with SentEval